-D. We routinely monitor for various contaminants in the water supply to meet all regulatory requirements.
-Our water system was in violation of federal and state water quality standards for TTHMs and HAA5s from 7/1/05 through 12/31/05.
+- A. Results in the level detected column for radiological, volatile and inorganic contaminants are the highest detected level at any sampling point.
+The result in the level detected column for chlorine is the annual average of the sample results and the results in the level detected column for total trihalomethanes (TTHMs) and haloacetice acids (HAA5s) are the highest running annual average of the quarterly averages.
+Results in the level detected column for lead and copper are the 90th percentile of all sample results.
+The range of results for chlorine is the range of results (lowest to highest) at the individual sampling sites.
+The range of results for lead and copper is the number of samples during the sampling period that were above the action level. - B. We routinely monitor for various contaminants in the water supply to meet all regulatory requirements.
+Our water system was in violation of federal and state water quality standards for total trihalomethanes (TTHMs) and haloacetic acids (HAA5s) from 1/1/06 through 12/31/06.
 The levels of TTHMs and HAA5s are shown in the above table.
-The running annual average of TTHMs and HAA5s samples for the third and fourth quarter of 2005 was above the MCL.
+The running annual average of TTHMs and HAA5s samples for all four quarters of 2006 was above the MCL.
 TTHMs and HAA5s are by-products of the water disinfection process when chlorine is used.
 Some people who drink water containing TTHMs over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
 Some people who drink water containing HAA5s in excess of the MCL over many years may have an increased risk of getting cancer.
-The City of Fellsmere is working with the Department of Environmental Protection to take the necessary corrective action to address these MCL violations.
-These actions include an enhanced water system flushing program as well as monthly sampling and testing.
-We are also moving forward with construction plans to change the drinking water disinfection process to bring the TTHMs and HAA5s into compliance.
-Please be assured that while these violations do not pose an immediate health risk, the City is taking this matter very seriously and doing everything possible to correct this issue.
+The City of Fellsmere is working with the Department of Environmental Protection (DEP) to take the necessary corrective action to address these MCL violations.
+These actions include an enhanced water system flushing program as well as quarterly sampling and testing.
+We have also permitted, constructed, and placed into service a new disinfection system to change the drinking water disinfection process to bring the TTHMs and HAA5s into compliance.
+Please be assured that while these violations do not pose an immediate health risk, the City is taking this matter very seriously and doing everything possible to correct this issue. - C. Due to an administrative oversight, the City of Fellsmere failed to issue a public notice for the MCL exceedance of TTHMS/HAA5s to customers on time.
+The notice was required to be delivered to customers by 8/10/06 and was not delivered until 11/15/06.
+This violation has no impact on the quality of the water our customers received.
+We will strive to issue public notices on time in the future.